roots/bud/docs/getting-started.md

   });
 ```

-[bud.entry](docs`config/entry.md`) is used to concatenate your source assets
+[bud.entry](https://github.com/roots/bud/tree/stable/docs/config/entry.md) is used to concatenate your source assets
 into distinct distributable entrypoints.
 It takes two arguments, indicating:

 1.  the entrypoint name; and
 2.  the source files to include.

-To run this build we can use the bud CLI.
+To run this build we can use the CLI ([documentation](https://github.com/roots/bud/tree/stable/docs/cli.md)).

 ```sh
 yarn bud build